scale-docs/docs/Equity/EQUITY.md

 - Flash Loans to Devs (Instant repayments)
 - Derivatives Trading (Perpetual Swaps)

 Experience fluidity like never before with our dynamic pricing mechanism.
-This advanced feature, backed by sophisticated in-house algorithms and an amalgamation of rates from leading high-volume exchanges, ensures accurate, real-time price information.
+This advanced feature, backed by sophisticated in-house algorithms and an amalgamation of rates from leading high-volume exchanges, ensures accurate real-time price information which drives extremely Capital-Efficient liquidity utilization.

 ## Benefits That Go Beyond Expectations